 Dr Roberts is one of the leading innovators in dental technology, and the inventor of a procedure called the 3 on 6, as a permanent, implant supported alternative to dentures and the All on 4.
 He continued, “Dentures really are old technology.
 They are typewriters.
 We’re not buying typewriters any more, even though they’re cheaper.
 We shouldn’t be wearing dentures.
 They are unhealthy.”

 The 3 on 6 was developed in 2014 as a permanent full mouth restoration alternative to dentures and the All on 4.
 Aiming to provide a healthier, and more affordable option, Dr Roberts feels like it has hit the mark.
 He explains “the 3 on 6 is only replacing missing teeth, and therefore, it feels like you have your real teeth in your mouth, not a large acrylic hockey puck, like the All on 4.”

 “The 3 on 6 is only replacing missing teeth, and therefore, it feels like you have your real teeth in your mouth, not a large acrylic hockey puck”

 Some of the benefits of the 3 on 6 are simplified do-it-yourself maintenance, maintained oral and bone health, and a completely natural look and feel.
 According to Dr Roberts, “The benefits that you put on a list can’t even compare to how people feel with a brand new, beautiful set of teeth.
 I’ve had many patients in tears, come back and tell me how the 3 on 6 has changed their life.
 Their confidence, their relationships, their jobs, it affects everything.”

-To see if you qualify for the 3 on 6 procedure, and find out if it’s right for you, Smile Clinic offers free consultations with a doctor for new patients, including x-ray.
-You can call 888-877-5790, to get started or click the button below to request a free consultation.
+To see if you qualify for the 3 on 6 procedure, and find out if it’s right for you, Smile Systems has a network of licensed offices that offer free consultations with a doctor for new patients, including x-ray.
+You can call 888-877-5790, to get started or click HERE to request a free consultation.